mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 ### My experience with htmx so far

 To test out htmx, I've been [rewriting](https://www.whatgotdone.com/michael/2024-07-05) parts of [ScreenJournal](https://github.com/mtlynch/screenjournal) using htmx.
 ScreenJournal is my open-source movie review app.
-It's like Goodreads for movies or letterboxd, but open-source.
+It's like Goodreads for movies.
+Or it's like letterboxd, but open-source and uglier.

 A good example of my rewrite was [reimplementing the notification preferences page with htmx](https://github.com/mtlynch/screenjournal/pull/291/files).
 I've got a page that allows users to specify which emails they'd like to receive:

 TODO: Screenshot

-And this page required a lot of custom JavaScript to override the browser default and manually
+The notifications page required a lot of custom JavaScript so that the form submit happeend over AJAX instead of a standard form submit, and it had extra boilerplate for converting to and from JSON.

 #### htmx adds an abstraction layer, but it's intuitive